prazian/open-ai-image-generate/README.md

 defined in your `$PATH` and call it from anywhere in your terminal, or you can add the project's directory to your `$PATH`.

+Also, alternatively, you can run `go install` to install the project in your `$GOPATH` and call it from anywhere.

 # Parameters

 - `-p` or `--prompt` is the prompt that tells OpenAI what image to generate